awsdocs/amazon-ec2-user-guide/doc_source/ebs-io-characteristics.md

 Optimal queue length varies for each workload, depending on your particular application's sensitivity to IOPS and latency\.
 If your workload is not delivering enough I/O requests to fully use the performance available to your EBS volume, then your volume might not deliver the IOPS or throughput that you have provisioned\.

-Transaction\-intensive applications are sensitive to increased I/O latency and are well\-suited for SSD\-backed `io1`, `io2`, and `gp2` volumes\.
+Transaction\-intensive applications are sensitive to increased I/O latency and are well\-suited for SSD\-backed volumes\.
 You can maintain high IOPS while keeping latency down by maintaining a low queue length and a high number of IOPS available to the volume\.
 Consistently driving more IOPS to a volume than it has available can cause increased I/O latency\.

-Throughput\-intensive applications are less sensitive to increased I/O latency, and are well\-suited for HDD\-backed `st1` and `sc1` volumes\.
+Throughput\-intensive applications are less sensitive to increased I/O latency, and are well\-suited for HDD\-backed volumes\.
 You can maintain high throughput to HDD\-backed volumes by maintaining a high queue length when performing large, sequential I/O\.

 ## I/O size and volume throughput limits<a name="ebs-io-size-throughput-limits"></a>

 For SSD\-backed volumes, if your I/O size is very large, you may experience a smaller number of IOPS than you provisioned because you are hitting the throughput limit of the volume\.
-For example, a `gp2` volume under 1000 GiB with burst credits available has an IOPS limit of 3,000 and a volume throughput limit of 250 MiB/s\.
+For example, a `gp2` volume under 1,000 GiB with burst credits available has an IOPS limit of 3,000 and a volume throughput limit of 250 MiB/s\.
 If you are using a 256 KiB I/O size, your volume reaches its throughput limit at 1000 IOPS \(1000 x 256 KiB = 250 MiB\)\.
 For smaller I/O sizes \(such as 16 KiB\), this same volume can sustain 3,000 IOPS because the throughput is well below 250 MiB/s\. \(These examples assume that your volume's I/O is not hitting the throughput limits of the instance\.\) For more information about the throughput limits for each EBS volume type, see [Amazon EBS volume types](ebs-volume-types.md)\.

 For smaller I/O operations, you may see a higher\-than\-provisioned IOPS value as measured from inside your instance\.
 This happens when the instance operating system merges small I/O operations into a larger operation before passing them to Amazon EBS\.